KeithGallagher/custom-preloader/trunk/readme.txt

 = Sure! you can Deactivate Custom Preloader without lose your settings!

+= how can i upload my image?

+= you can put the url of image to the "Set Image" field

+= how can i change the position of image?

+= click to advanced section and play with the margins "left,top,right,bottom"

 == Screenshots ==

 1. Screenshot For The Admin panel